 The Fellowship seeks to recognize and encourage literature in the South by commemorating outstanding literary achievement with awards and prizes, by encouraging young writers and by recognizing distinction in writing by election to membership in the Fellowship of Southern Writers.

-For more information visit the official Fellowship of Southern Writers website.
+For more information about the Fellowship of Southern Writers, email the AEC.